Mancalrod/Examen-Julio-2024/README-English.md

 # IISSI-2 IS: Lab exam July 2024.

+>[!WARNING]
+> This project adds a new table.
+If you have to work with other Deliverus project, first **you must delete all tables** in "DeliverUS" database before executing the project migration.
+This is due to "db:create" and  "db:drop" Sequelize-cli operations are not available for MariaDB.

 ## Live performances.
 Description

 After the initial launch of DeliverUS, investors have requested a new feature that allows owners to register live performances in their restaurants in order to advertise their customers.